-Care Work is the important work done by caregivers in the home; often by migrant workers under the Caregiver Program.
-This Care Work is the backbone of Canada’s labour market and social support systems.
-Without Care Work, the economy doesn’t work.
+Care work is the important work done to take care of children, sick and the elderly in the home, often done by migrant workers.
+This care work is the backbone of Canada’s labour market and social support systems.
+Without care work, the economy does not work.
 Canada must create a national care strategy to ensure quality care for children, the elderly and people with disabilities.
-Decent work and permanent landed status on entry for the workers providing that care labour must be the foundation of Canada’s care system.
+Decent work and landed status now for the workers providing that care work must be the foundation of Canada’s care economy.